 Established in 2011 through the generous support of The MacDonald Family Foundation and The Take Shape for Life Foundation, the Center serves as a locus for interdisciplinary collaboration in the prevention of obesity through education and research.
 It will support and foster the growing need for development of healthy lifestyles and behaviors among Americans.

 The MacDonald Center for Obesity Prevention and Education (COPE) will be a leading academic center dedicated to providing evidence-based instruction and conducting, implementing, and evaluating applied obesity prevention and treatment research that is translatable to clinical practice and public health programming.

 The mission of the MacDonald Center for Obesity Prevention and Education is to provide education and conduct and disseminate research findings that promote healthy weight management that leads to the prevention and reduction of obesity and obesity-related diseases across the lifecycle of a diverse population.
 As the first obesity center located within a college of nursing, COPE will equip the next generation of nurses and other practicing health professionals and health coaches with evidence based training needed to competently and confidently help prevent and/or treat obesity and obesity-related diseases.
 COPE will establish broad based partnerships with academics, clinicians and public and private community stakeholders and participate in translational obesity-related research and education.

 Through the united expertise of physicians, nurses, dietitians and other health professionals, the MacDonald Center for Obesity Prevention and Education will develop strategic initiatives to address the obesity epidemic nationally and globally.
 The Center's goals are to:

-4. Participate in research to expand resources that support evidence-based approaches for obesity prevention and intervention.
+3. Participate in research to expand and improve evidence-based approaches for obesity prevention and intervention among community-based populations.